 Letters Now Sent, Volume II

-Letters Now Sent, Volume II is an invitation to reflect on places we once called home (or still do, from afar).
+Letters Now Sent, Volume II is an invitation to reflect on place(s) we once called home (or still do, from afar), that shaped our story or personal journey in some way, or was transformative to the way we move through the world.
 This project is for anyone who has left a place that shaped them in some meaningful way.

-We invite you to write a letter to that place—a city, town, or country—that holds part of your story.
+For this collection, we invite you to write a letter to that place—a city, town, country, or even an airport or cafe or library, or house—that holds part of your story.
 Share what you miss, what formed you, or what you continue to carry with you.
-Write from personal experience, with honesty and nuance.
-Please avoid generalities or cultural stereotypes; this is a space for authentic, individual reflection.
+Share why that place is significant to you and to your story.
+Share a specific event that happened there or how you continue to celebrate that place.

 This project especially welcomes voices from Third Culture Kids (TCKs), Cross-Cultural Kids (CCKs), immigrants, expats, and anyone whose understanding of home spans more than one place.

 Reflect on personal interaction with the place’s history, culture, traditions, events.
+Was there a certain celebration or event that shaped you there?
+That you continue to celebrate?

 Pose questions or offer hopes for the future.